Em-AK/webeelab/README.md

 > * Commit your changes
 > * Submit a pull request

+### Deploy to production server

+1. Replace `USER` with your ssh username in `openbeelab.lektorproject`
+  > You should be authorized to `ssh USER@web.openbeelab.org`
+2. Build the site locally and deploy it via rsync: `lektor build && lektor deploy`

 ### Improve the structure

 > This is a work in progress by [em-ak](https://github.com/Em-AK)